statlink/CompositionalData/CompositionalData.md

 source: https://github.com/cran-task-views/CompositionalData/
 ---

-*Compositional data are positive multivariate data where the sum of the values of each vector sums to the same constant, typically taken to be unity for convenience purposes.*
+*Compositional data are positive multivariate data where the sum of the values of each vector sums to the same constant, typically taken to be unity for convenience purposes.
+In this case, their sample space is the standard simplex.
+The most popular approach is to use the logarithm transformation applied to ratios of the variables, initially suggested by Aitchison in 1982 `r doi("10.1111/j.2517-6161.1982.tb01195.x")`.
+However this approach has drawbacks and for this many alternative transformations have been developed throughout the years.
+Additionally, the literature numbers many different methodologies and approaches, some of which are pucluicly available in the packages listed below.*

 This task view is a collection of packages intended to supply R code to deal with Compositional data analysis.
 The packages can be roughly structured into the following topics